ralph/RailsCamp-Hamburg-2011-Website/texts/3_who.md

 Railscamp language will be English and German.

 The non-profit event is organized by a team of volunteers (in alphabetical order):

-Cem Basman, Jochen Kramer, Peter Schröder, Ralph von der Heyden, Robin Boening, Steffen Mölter, Sven Kräuter, and many more from the Ruby on Rails community in Hamburg.
+Benjamin Raabe, Cem Basman, Peter Schröder, Ralph von der Heyden, Robin Boening, Steffen Mölter, Sven Kräuter, and many more from the Ruby on Rails community in Hamburg.